How to Become a Police Detective Constable in 2023

-- Assessing a range of information and data, to come to accurate decisions.
+- Assessing a range of information and data, to ensure accurate decisions are made;

 - Ensuring that interviews and interrogations are carried out with the utmost professionalism.

 This should be the immediate priority for any person who is sent to a crime scene.
-First aid should be provided to any victim in need, and an ambulance should also be requested if necessary.
+First aid should be provided to casualties in need, and an ambulance should also be requested if necessary.

-Preserving life should be the mandatory first protocol, even if it risks tampering with the crime scene.
+Preserving life should be the mandatory first protocol, even if it risks compromising the crime scene.

 Next, you need to make identifying victims your priority.
 By doing this early, you stand a better chance of identifying suspects, and in doing so solving the case.